Find Someone Who Understands Your Condition

 Some people think it’s a figment of your imagination.
 But for you, the pain of fibromyalgia is too real.

 This disease can become debilitating enough that you can’t work anymore.
 But you don’t have to sit helpless while the bills pile up.
-You can apply for Social Security Disability benefits.
+You can apply for Social Security Disability benefits

+or supplemental security income.
 Monthly disability payments could help you maintain your independence.

 Give the job to the attorneys at the Law Offices of Karen Kraus Bill.
 We’ve been helping people win benefits in Columbia, Jefferson City, Fulton, Moberly, Sedalia and all across Missouri for more than 30 years.